 What is the second-largest county in Kenya?

-Marsabit County is the largest county in Kenya by land area, covering approximately 66,923 to 70,961 square kilometers depending on the source, covering an area of approximately 66,923 square kilometers.
+Marsabit County is the second-largest county in Kenya by land area, covering approximately 66,923 to 70,961 square kilometers depending on the source, covering an area of approximately 66,923 square kilometers.
 It lies in northern Kenya, bordering Ethiopia to the north, Turkana to the west, Samburu to the south-west, and Wajir to the east as its boundaries.
 Marsabit, with its vast, arid landscapes and varied cultural background, is one of the most outstanding and diverse areas in the country.

 Location and Geography